How to Fix Excel “Cannot Paste the Data” Error

 There are several possible reasons Excel can’t paste your data.
 Here are four ways to try and fix it: get rid of merged cells, use the newest Excel extensions, use Paste Special, or change DDE settings.

-If you are trying to copy data from one spreadsheet or area of your spreadsheet to a destination that contains merged cells, you may find that you encounter an error.
+If you are trying to copy data from one spreadsheet or place in a spreadsheet to a destination that contains merged cells, you may find that you encounter an error.

 - Go to the destination cells and select the merged cells.